Jamie-Proudfoot/finding_ligands/README.md

 4. (py3env) Analyze the results of optimization with the scripts `plot_results.py` and `post_analysis.py`

+Note: you can use the bash command `sh submit_BO.sh` to set off the `optimization.py` script from the linux terminal, monitoring results with the `optimization.out` and `optimization.err` files produced.

 Note: the most important results files are the `{target}_{config}_ID.csv` files, which store the numerical indexes (zero-based numbering) of the sampled compounds corresponding to the `{target}.csv` data files.
 Using these files you can easily determine the mean steps-to-maximum and the mean EF (enrichment factor) values.

 ### References